 - 8 Click Next.
-The wizard starts creating the service group. - 9 After the service group is successfully created, click Next to edit attributes using the wizard. - 10 The wizard lists the resources and their attributes.
+The wizard starts creating the service group. - After the service group is successfully created, click Next to edit attributes using the wizard. - 10 The wizard lists the resources and their attributes.
 You must specify values for the mandatory attributes that appear in bold.
-The remaining in the window the template and do not require editing.
+The remaining resources listed in the window are preconfigured by the template and do not require editing.